hashicorp/terraform-provider-aws/website/docs/r/secretsmanager_secret_rotation.html.markdown

 The following arguments are supported:

 * `secret_id` - (Required) Specifies the secret to which you want to add a new version.
 You can specify either the Amazon Resource Name (ARN) or the friendly name of the secret.
 The secret must already exist.
-* `rotation_lambda_arn` - (Optional) Specifies the ARN of the Lambda function that can rotate the secret.
+* `rotation_lambda_arn` - (Required) Specifies the ARN of the Lambda function that can rotate the secret.
-* `rotation_rules` - (Optional) A structure that defines the rotation configuration for this secret.
+* `rotation_rules` - (Required) A structure that defines the rotation configuration for this secret.
 Defined below.

 ### rotation_rules